Bhāvanā

 (Bhakti-rasāmṛta-sindhu: 1.2.249)

-“Because in the view of sādhus both [i.e., jñāna and vairāgya] are generally causes of hardness of heart, bhakti, which is very tender by nature, is said to be its own cause.”
+“Because in the view of sādhus both [i.e., jñāna and vairāgya] are generally causes of hardness of heart, this bhakti, which is of very tender nature, is said to be the cause of that [i.e., of entering into bhakti].”

 Read on →